epilepsy in childhood

-For some children who still have seizures even though they are on AEDs, the ketogenic diet may help to reduce the number or severity of their seizures.
-The diet is a medical treatment, often started alongside AEDs.
-It is supervised by trained medical specialists and dietitians.
+For some children who still have seizures even though they have tried AEDs, the ketogenic diet may help to reduce the number or severity of their seizures.
+The diet is a medical treatment, often started alongside AEDs and is supervised by trained medical specialists and dietitians.

 Will epilepsy affect my child's life?

 As a parent, you may not be able to predict how epilepsy will affect your child’s life.
 However helping your child to manage their seizures and be open about their feelings can make a positive difference.
 Help your child’s school understand their condition to ensure they get the most out of their school and education.

 Triggers for seizures

 Some children’s seizures happen in response to triggers such as stress, excitement, boredom, missed medication or lack of sleep.
 Keeping a diary of their seizures can help to see if there are any patterns to when seizures happen.
 If you can recognise triggers, avoiding them as far as possible may help to reduce the number of seizures your child has.